 Do not pay for a press release distribution service to email us.
 It will go directly to our spam folder and is a waste of our time and your money.

 Do not hire a public relations firm or internal PR professional to spam us with non-personalized emails.
 If you are too lazy to send us a personal email requesting a review, then you will not get any coverage.
-It doesn’t matter how prestigious your PR firm or how big your company is.
-The fact that you would spend thousands of dollars in public relations but not a penny in advertising on sites like ours is a bit insulting.
-Just keeping it real.

 Do feel free to hire a public relations firm or professional to send us a personalized pitch to review your game.
 If you want a recommendation for good PR, email us.
 We work with a lot of fine PR folks.